Top 6 Do’s and Don’ts for Tax-Free Weekend Marketing

-The height of summer brings all kinds of changes that are pertinent to your marketing, and one of those that can be fairly influential on your bottom line is the annual sales tax holidays held in various states.
-Many take place in August as a break for parents who need to spend significant funds on preparing their kids to go back to school, while others focus on hurricane or other disaster preparedness.
-Some states also include Energy Star tax breaks for helping citizens transition to greener options that are energy- or water-efficient.
-If you operate in a participating state, there are some tax-free holiday marketing tips you should keep in mind.
+The height of summer brings all kinds of marketing opportunities, including annual sales tax holidays in various U.S. states.
+Many of these holidays occur in August to help parents save on back-to-school shopping while others focus on hurricane and disaster preparedness.
+Some states even offer ENERGY STAR® tax breaks to help residents transition to energy- and water-efficient home products.
+If your business operates in a participating state, there are some tax-free holiday marketing tips you should keep in mind.

 - New Mexico

 Please note: This list may vary from year to year based on changes in legislation, and each state may run its holidays on different weekends or weeks during the year.
 See your state’s department of revenue or taxation for complete details about participation, dates and eligible items.

 Check out our tips below to help plan your marketing for the tax-free holiday in your state.